Makhan Shah Labana: Birth and early life

 He learned Sanskrit, Persian, Arabic and other languages, but his mother tongue was Labanki.

-Makhan Shah was married, according to Rajput Customs, to Sital Devi (also known as Suljai).
-She was the daughter of Naik Puroshotam Das, belonging to the Sandlas caste of Naik Rajputs.
+Makhan Shah was married, according to Rajput customs, to Sital Devi (also known as Suljai).
+She was the daughter of Naik Puroshotam Das, belonging to the Sandlas clan of Naik Rajputs.
 They had a son who they named Bhai Lal Das.
 It is believed Lal Das took was baptized by Guru Gobind Singh and named Naik Jawahar Singh who was martyred in the Battle of Chamkaur.

-Bhai Lakhi Shah Banjara had family and business relationships with Bhai Makhan Shah Labana (1619-1674), who was an international trader, and used to travel the whole of the world.
+Bhai Lakhi Shah Banjara had family and business relationships with Bhai Makhan Shah Labana (1619-1674), who was an international trader, and used to trade in most of the world.
 He had a fleet of ships and was dealing through marines.
-Bhai lakhi Shah Vanjara, who was based in Delhi, use to coordinate the business activities at Delhi, of Bhai Makhan Shah Labana. (reference found in book Mahal Sikh Bhai Makhan Shah Labana 1940, written by Baba Harnam Singh and Diwan Singh Mehram page 27).
+Bhai Lakhi Shah Vanjara, who was based in Delhi, use to coordinate the business activities at Delhi, of Bhai Makhan Shah Labana. (reference found in book Mahal Sikh Bhai Makhan Shah Labana 1940, written by Baba Harnam Singh and Diwan Singh Mehram page 27).

 Profession

 He continued his ancestral profession of merchant trading.
-Makhan was a merchant who used to bring valuable merchandise by land and sea and sell it wholesale in parts of Gujarat, Punjab in India, and abroad up to Mediterranean.
-He traded spices, Bengali silk, and Kashmiri shawls.
+Makhan was a merchant who used to bring valuable merchandise by land and sea and sell it wholesale in parts of Gujarat and Punjab in Mughal India, and abroad up to the Mediterranean.
+He traded spices, Bengali silk, and Kashmir shawls.
 In India he used camels, oxen, and horses, often pulling carts.
 He crossed beyond Egypt and sailed the Mediterranean with his goods, trading as far as Portugal.